Thangam-11/copper-model-project/README.md

 **Exploratory Data Analysis (EDA) and Feature Engineering:**

-- **Skewness Visualization**: To enhance data distribution uniformity, we visualize and correct skewness in continuous variables using `Seaborn's Histplot and Violinplot`.
+- **Skewness Visualization**: To enhance data distribution uniformity, we visualize and correct skewness in continuous variables using `Seaborn's Histplot .
 By applying the Log Transformation method, we achieve improved balance and normal distribution, while ensuring data integrity.

 - **Outlier Visualization**: We identify and rectify outliers by leveraging `Seaborn's Boxplot`.
 This straightforward visualization aids in pinpointing outlier-rich features.
 Our chosen remedy is the Interquartile Range (IQR) method, which brings outlier data points into alignment with the rest of the dataset, bolstering its resilience.